Caffeine Half-Life and Sleep Impact Calculator

 Use this calculator to plan your caffeine "cutoff time" for better nightly recovery.

-You can also calculate changes using our Biological Age Calculator (PhenoAge), BMI Calculator or Ideal Weight Calculator.
+You can also calculate changes using our Biological Age Calculator (PhenoAge), BMI Calculator, Ideal Weight Calculator or Dopamine Baseline Calculator.

 Common Caffeine Sources Reference